GezmoP/MovieClassifier/README.md

 ## Challenges

 Care needs to be taken that the training data is not so complete that it becomes a lookup exercise.
 Also, accuracy may include a subjective element which may be included in the training/fitting phase of the process.
+Initial use is to cater to English - training material in other languages would enable support in those languages.

 ## What next?

-How could your project grow and become something even more?
-What kind of skills, what kind of assistance would you  need to move on?
+It should also therefore be possible to create AI-suggested movie titles based on a genre and initial user input.
+You could then I suppose have one system creating movie titles and the other system trying to classify them :)

 ## Acknowledgments